Noah Pink

-Noah Pink is a screenwriter, television producer, and director.
+Noah Pink is a Canadian screenwriter, television producer, and director.
 He created the television series Genius for National Geographic, and wrote the screenplay Tetris for Apple TV+.
 His low-budget feature novella, Zedcrew, debuted at the 2010 Director's Fortnight at the Cannes Film Festival.
 He also competed for Canada in swimming at the 2001 Maccabiah Games in Israel.

 Early life

 Pink was born in Halifax, Nova Scotia, Canada.
 He attended Halifax Grammar School.
 He then attended the University of Pennsylvania, where he was a member of the Men's Swimming Team, and graduated in 2005.

 He competed for Canada in swimming at the 2001 Maccabiah Games in Israel.